-SOLIDARITY STATEMENT: It is deeply concerning that a travel ban has denied Pakistan’s #1 triathlete, Shahrez Khan the chance to participate in the IRONMAN 70.3 world championship in Marbella, Spain this weekend – the pinnacle of world triathlon.
+SOLIDARITY STATEMENT: It is deeply concerning that a travel ban has denied Pakistan’s No. 1 triathlete, Shahrez Khan the chance to participate in the IRONMAN 70.3 World Championship in Marbella, Spain this weekend – the biggest stage in world triathlon.

 Shahrez currently ranks among the top 5% of IRONMAN athletes globally in the AWA (All World Athlete) category and is the only Pakistani to qualify for the prestigious world championship in Spain.

-He is the nephew of former Pakistani Prime Minister and cricketing legend, Imran Khan, who is currently serving a 14-year prison sentence on charges which are widely regarded to be politically motivated.
+He is the nephew of former Pakistani Prime Minister and cricket legend, Imran Khan, who is currently serving a prison sentence on charges he has always denied.

-As regional head of the Australia-based company, Simba Global, Shahrez has strong ties to Australia.
+As regional head of the Australian-based company, Simba Global, Shahrez has strong ties to Australia.

-On 21 August, Shahrez was barred from leaving the country to participate in IRONMAN 70.3 Tallinn in Estonia, after which he was arbitrarily arrested and imprisoned, falsely implicated in Pakistan’s 9 May riots back in 2023.
+On 21 August, Shahrez was barred from leaving the country to participate in IRONMAN 70.3 Tallinn in Estonia, after which he was abducted, arbitrarily arrested and briefly detained, falsely accused of involvement in Pakistan’s 9 May riots back in 2023.

-The court found no evidence of Shahrez’s involvement in the 9 May 2023 riots and he was released on bail on 5 September—yet his name remains on a passport control list.
+Shahrez was granted bail on 5 September, with no evidence found linking him to the 9 May 2023 riots — yet his name remains on a passport control list.

-Amnesty International described Shahrez’s arrest part of a “political witch hunt” aimed at silencing dissent, and noting further that targeting family members of political leaders and workers has become a worrying trend in Pakistan.
+Amnesty International described Shahrez’s arrest part of a “political witch hunt” aimed at silencing dissent, stating that targeting family members of political leaders and workers has become a worrying trend in Pakistan.

 Shahrez’s disqualification from competing in the IRONMAN 70.3 World Championship is a major setback for Pakistan’s representation in international endurance sports.